 In the cybersecurity world, the security data about any target (person, company, domain name or service) is something that's coveted by parties on all fronts, including red teams and blue teams.

 Therefore, mastering the information gathering process is one of the ultimate goals of any cybersecurity researcher.
-That’s why today we’ll be exploring the main information gathering concept, as well as some information gathering techniques and tools that will help you boost your daily infosec tasks.
+That's why today we'll be exploring the main information gathering concept, as well as some Information gathering techniques and tools that will help you boost your daily infosec tasks.

 What's information gathering?

 When it comes to getting a clear information gathering concept, the simplest way to define it would be the process of collecting information about something you are interested in.
 A practical example: gathering information with your eyes is called visual perception.
 In the same way, in the digital world, a lot of information can be gathered in different ways, not with your senses, but with several methods, tools and techniques.

 For those in the cybersecurity industry, this is the first step to take during the earlier stages of any hacking activity (both cracking and ethical hacking), when any black- or white-hat researcher needs to gain as much information as possible about the desired target.